-3 Description of implementation
+3 Description of implementation.

-HYBRID is coded partly in C language and partly in an extension of Fortran-77 (functions coded in Fortran, after processing by a preprocessor, conform to the ANSI standard of Fortran-77).
+HYBRID is coded partly in C language and partly in an extension of Fortran-77 (functions coded in Fortran, after processing by C preprocessor, conform to ANSI standard of Fortran-77).
 The PC version has also a user friendly driver (with context sensitive help) and functions that ease analysis of a solution and modification of parameters of multicriteria problem.

-4 Hardware requirements
+4 Hardware requirements.

-HYBRID 3.1. may be used on VAX 6210 (running under Ultrix-32) and on IBM-PC XT/AT or compatible (with any graphic card).
+HYBRID 3.1. may be used on VAX 780/11 and on IBM-PC XT/AT or compatibles (with any graphic card).
 The PC version for small problems requires 256kB RAM, for larger problems a configuration with more RAM is needed.
-The coprocessor is strongly recommended but a version of HYBRID is available also for a PC configuration without coprocessor.
+The coprocessor is strongly recommended but a demo version of HYBRID is available also for a PC configuration without coprocessor.